CPathAgent: An Agent-based Foundation Model for Interpretable High-Resolution Pathology Image Analysis Mimicking Pathologists' Diagnostic Logic: Introduction

-Specifically, CPathAgent mimics pathologists' diagnostic workflows in a multi-stage process, as shown in the right part of Figure \ref{fig:cpathagent_overview}: (1) Global screening and region selection: CPathAgent initially analyzes a low-resolution WSI view to identify regions of interest (16000×16000 region at 40×) exhibiting suspicious histological features for detailed examination.
-(2) Navigation planning: For each prioritized region, CPathAgent plans a navigation path defining a sequence of view coordinates at varying magnifications, determining when to pan, zoom in, or zoom out based on the observed features within the huge region.
-(3) Multi-scale multi-view sequence reasoning: CPathAgent executes the planned navigation path by analyzing specific fields of view at different magnifications, then synthesizes observations across these views to perform step-by-step diagnostic reasoning.
+Specifically, CPathAgent performs a three-stage diagnostic workflow (Figure \ref{fig:cpathagent_overview}).
+In the \textbf{global screening} stage, CPathAgent analyzes a low-resolution WSI overview to identify suspicious regions that warrant detailed examination.
+In the \textbf{navigation planning} stage, CPathAgent plans an exploration strategy for each selected region, determining a sequence of view coordinates and magnification levels to investigate, mimicking how pathologists mentally map their examination before diving into details.
+Finally, in the \textbf{multi-scale reasoning} stage, the planned navigation path is executed through systematic analysis of fields of view at different magnifications (e.g., zooming in for cellular details, moving laterally across areas, zooming out for context), and synthesizes observations via step-by-step diagnostic reasoning to reach a conclusion.
+Overall, this work makes the following contributions: